 105 N 6th St., Brooklyn; sweetwaterny.com

-This Bed-Stuy staple brings together the best of the community: chicken, waffles and soul.
-Marietta Cade, also known as Peaches, was born and raised in the South—and her cuisine proves it.
-Seating options include heated glass sidewalk cabins, takeout and delivery.
+This Bed-Stuy staple brings together the best of the community: chicken, granola-crusted French toast and soul.
+Marietta Cade, also known as Peaches, was born and raised in the South—and the impetus of her cuisine proves it.
+Seating options include heated glass sidewalk cabins, indoor seating, takeout and delivery.

 Located just blocks from the Hudson River, treat yourself to one of Hudson Clearwater’s fresh cold-pressed juices, locally sourced omelets or upstate New York grass-fed beef or veggie burgers.
 Yep, it’s one of those spots.
-Currently offering limited indoor dining, outdoor dining in their back garden, takeout and delivery.
+Now offering indoor dining, outdoor sidewalk seating or dining in their charming back garden, takeout and delivery.

 447 Hudson St.; hudsonclearwater.com